 Skip to main content logo of UVA Health

-Researching Ways to Reduce Permanent Disability & Death After Severe Brain Injury
+Can We Reduce Permanent Disability & Death After Severe Brain Injury?

 After patients undergo surgery for severe brain injuries, the early recovery period is especially critical.
 During their first few weeks in the ICU, they’re at risk for secondary injuries.
 These can cause long-term disability or death.